psu13/mutable-hakyll/draft/qm-two-ways.md

 > generalization based on the 2-norm rather than the 1-norm, and on complex numbers rather
 > than nonnegative real numbers.

-Historically the name "quantum *mechanics*" derives from the fact that what the early theories were trying to do is explain the motion of atoms (really electrons and photons) and such through space, which is what *mechanics* is about.
-The surprising thing about the development of quantum mechanics is that when the final shape of the theory was finally understood, it had more to do with linear algebra and group theory than the standard bread and butter calculus and differential equations that classical physics is based on.